jjsyucsd/cse15l-lab-reports/LabReport3.md

             We learned about an enemy who is sophisticated, patient, disciplined, and lethal.
 The jake@Jakes-MacBook-Pro 911report %
 ```
-Explanation: This command searches for the term "lethal" in a case-insensitive manner in the file `preface.txt` within the `./911report` directory.
+Explanation: This command searches for the term "lethal", in a case-insensitive manner, in the file `preface.txt` within the `./911report` directory.
 It helps ensure comprehensive search results by including matches that may have different capitalization.
 This is useful in research and data analysis where case sensitivity could lead to missing critical information.

 Citation: I learned about the `grep -i` option from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command